 “Day 1: I felt sure I could do this but I wasn’t sure I really knew why I was doing it.
 I thought it might be a way of having an internal adventure.”

 Before my first Gong, I was skeptical of some information I had read about the benefits of doing a Gong, I wanted to find out for myself what was possible.
 Mostly though, I deeply wanted to find a way to feel more calm and quiet, more connected to something larger than myself.
 I wanted to be freer of pain on all levels.
-I had nothing to loose.
+I had nothing to lose.

 “Day 8: I get a cold.
 I’m very frustrated and decide I can’t go on.
 That night I decide to go on, for at least one more day.”